craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Classes/Custom Class - Blood Hunter.md

 # Blood Curses
 ##### Curse of the Warrior
 As a bonus action, choose a creature you have already made an Attack against this turn.
 Then, make an Attack roll against that creature.

 You may use this *blood curse* a number of times equal to the maximum value of your *hemocraft die*.
 Invoking this *blood curse* does not expend a use of your **Blood Maledict**.
 You regain the uses of this *blood curse* after a long rest.

 *Amplify*.
 You may choose any creature instead.

+##### Curse of the Broker
+As a bonus action, choose a creature you have hit with an Attack this turn.
+Until the end of your next turn, when you take damage, you deal the same amount of psychic damage to that creature.

+*Amplify*.
+You deal twice the amount of damage instead.